petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 If we want the products of research to be usable far into the future we need to focus on keeping them as simple as possible, and we might need to do some maintenance to them over time.

+One of the most important reproducibility principles that arises is to keep everything in one place:
+Source code, data, environment definitions (including fonts).
+Docker and DVC help here.
+What we're trying to achieve is portability.
+Try not to depend on too much that is not accurately described in the repo itself.

+If I were to do something like that CFD paper over again, I would use a monorepo for the entire project with Git submodules for work done previously, and I would keep every single file in version control, with the larger raw results using DVC, and build the entire project around a single pipeline rather than a bunch of custom manually-executed sub-pipelines.

 We need to think like product managers a bit and try to imagine simple ways to derive value from what we produce.